Have Camera Will Travel - Reviews & Tips HomepageHave Camera Will Travel - Reviews & Tips

 Really Right Stuff has put out a new ultra-portable table-top tripod, the TFA-01 Ultra Pocket 'Pod.
 Here's my hands-on review.

 Really Right Stuff has recently come out with some new products designed for travel photography.
-First was the Multi-Clamp, similar in many respects to the venerable Manfrotto Super Clamp but smaller and lighter.
+First came the Multi-Clamp.
+It’s similar in many respects to the venerable Manfrotto Super Clamp but smaller and lighter.
 It also allowed for various configurations when paired with other RRS accessories.

 There are two versions of the Pocket ‘Pod legs.
 The basic version (model TFA-01) splays the legs in a single position.
 You can also stand it more upright, but because there’s no way to locks the legs in a more upright position the stability will vary by the amount of grip on the surface and the weight of the camera rig you put on it.
 But it’s also very strong–with the legs fully splayed it has a load capacity of up to 100 pounds.

-The one I’ve been interested in and have been using recently is similar but adds locking mechanisms to each of the legs that allow each leg to be splayed in one of three positions.
+The one I’ve been interested in and have been using is similar but adds locking mechanisms to each of the legs that allow each leg to be splayed in one of three positions.
 That allows for a lot of different options.
+It’s known as the Pocket Pod Ultra (model TFA-01 ULTRA)

 Really Right Stuff TFA-01 Ultra Pocket 'Pod